seenark/Instagram_Scrape_With_NodeJS/README.md

 # Instagram_Scrape_With_NodeJS

+## writing with typescript

 ## This project using puppeteer nodejs dependency

 the example is src/app/instagram/instagram.service.ts

+## API build on expressjs